cryptoapi/Bitcoin-Wordpress-Plugin/readme.txt

 Requires at least: 3.5

-Tested up to: 4.1
+Tested up to: 4.2

-Stable Tag: 1.0
+Stable Tag: 1.1.0

 Contributors: none

 License: GNU Version 2 or Any Later Version

-**Sell Digital Downloads & Files & Videos.
-Sell Premium Access to Your Webpages.
-Accept Bitcoin, Litecoin, Dogecoin Payments Online**
+**GoUrl Official Bitcoin Payment Gateway for Wordpress.
+Accept Bitcoin, Litecoin, Dogecoin, Darkcoin, Reddcoin, etc Payments Online**

 == Description ==

-Official GoUrl.io Bitcoin Payment Gateway Wordpress Plugin.
+Official GoUrl.io Bitcoin Payment Gateway Plugin for Wordpress.
+Pay-Per-Product - sell your products online.
 Pay-Per-Download - make money on digital file downloads.
-Pay-Per-View/PageAccess - offer paid access to your premium content/videos.
-Easily Sell Files, Videos, Music, Photos, Software (digital downloads) on your WordPress site/blog and accept Bitcoin, Litecoin, Dogecoin, Speedcoin, Darkcoin, Vertcoin, Reddcoin, Feathercoin, Vericoin, Potcoin payments online.
+Pay-Per-Membership - easy to use website membership system with bitcoin payments.
+Pay-Per-View - offer paid access to your premium content/videos for unregistered visitors, no registration needed, anonymous.
+Easily Sell Files, Videos, Music, Photos, Premium Content on your WordPress site/blog and accept Bitcoin, Litecoin, Dogecoin, Speedcoin, Darkcoin, Vertcoin, Reddcoin, Feathercoin, Vericoin, Potcoin payments online.
 No Chargebacks, Global, Secure.
-Anonymous Bitcoins & Cryptocurrency Payments.
-All in automatic mode with GoUrl Bitcoin / altcoin payment gateway.
+All in automatic mode.
+Easy integration Bitcoin payments to other wordpress plugins with Affiliate Program to plugins owners using GoUrl Official Wordpress Bitcoin Plugin Gateway.

 Features of the plugin include:

 * 100% Free Open Source on Github.com
+* Accept Bitcoin Payments Online on your Wordpress website
-* No Monthly Fee, Transaction Fee from 0%
-* Set your own prices in USD, Live Exchange Rates
+* No Monthly Fee, Transaction Fee from 0%.
+Set your own prices in USD
+* Pay-Per-Product - advanced solution for your registered users: sell any products on website, invoices with buyer confirmation email, etc Example
-* Pay-Per-Download - make money on file downloads
+* Pay-Per-Download - simple solution for your unregistered visitors: make money on file downloads Example
-* Pay-Per-View/Page - paid access to videos/pages
+* Pay-Per-View/Page - for your unregistered visitors: offer paid access to your premium content/videos Example
-* Accept Bitcoin, Dogecoin on your Website Online
-* Global, Anonymous, Zero Risk, No Chargebacks
+* Pay-Per-Membership - for your registered users: offer paid access to your premium content/etc Example
+* No Chargebacks, Global, Secure, Anonymous.
+All in automatic mode
+* Support Bitcoin, Litecoin, Dogecoin, Speedcoin, Darkcoin, Vertcoin, Reddcoin, Feathercoin, Vericoin, Potcoin payments
+* Other wordpress plugin developers can easily integrate Bitcoin payments to their own plugins using this plugin with payment gateway functionality (for example, you can offer premium membership for bitcoins/altcoins using other wordpress membership plugins).
+Please ask Wordpress Plugin Developers to add a few lines of code below to their plugins (gourl bitcoin payment gateway with Affiliate Program - 33.3% lifetime revenue share) and bitcoin/litecoin/dogecoin/etc payments will be automatically used in their plugins.
+* Auto Synchronization - between payments data stored on your GoUrl.io account and this your Website.
+If GoUrl attempts to deliver a payment notification/transaction confirmation but your website is unavailable, the notification is stored on the queue, and delivered to the your website when it becomes available (re-check connection with your website every hour).
-* Free Support in the integration of GoUrl Payments
+* Free Wordpress Plugin Support for You

 Plugin Page: [https://gourl.io/bitcoin-wordpress-plugin.html](https://gourl.io/bitcoin-wordpress-plugin.html).